 What about privacy?

-Before you rush to uninstall Dropbox from your system (here’s a great guide on how to uninstall Dropbox from mac) you should consider the privacy aspect.
+Before you rush to uninstall Dropbox from your system you should consider the privacy aspect.

 When I mentioned Google’s superior search algorithm earlier, I forgot to mention how it actually works.
 Basically each new photo that gets uploaded to Google’s servers gets scanned through by a machine learning software in order to make Google’s image recognition better and better.